SciML/PreallocationTools.jl/docs/src/index.md

 PreallocationTools.jl is a set of tools for helping build non-allocating pre-cached functions for high-performance computing in Julia.
-Its tools handle edge cases of automatic differentiation to make it easier for users to get high performance even in the cases where code generation may change the function that is being called.
+Its tools handle edge cases of automatic differentiation to make it easier for users to get high performance, even in the cases where code generation may change the function that is being called.

 ## DiffCache